Treatment for anorexia usually involves a combination of talking therapy and supervised weight gain.

-    Focal psychodynamic therapy is usually offered if you don't feel any of the above therapies are right for you or if they don't work.
+Focal psychodynamic therapy is usually offered if you do not feel any of the above therapies are right for you or if they do not work.

 Focal psychodynamic therapy should include trying to understand how your eating habits are related to what you think, and to how you feel about yourself and other people in your life.

 You should be offered weekly sessions for up to 40 weeks (9 to 10 months).